-In addition, we also ran into problems with the integration; we initially tried Flask but the need to refresh the page everytime without a tunnel proved that live updating with realtime database is more effective.
+In addition, we also ran into problems with the integration; we initially tried Flask but the need to refresh the page every time without a tunnel proved that live updating with a realtime database is more effective.

 Accomplishments that we're proud of

-Getting the machine learning working.
+Getting the natural language processing to work.
 It was very tough but we eventually remembered the tech talk from yesterday on Word2Vec and that provided us with a tool for similarity analysis.

 What we learned

-How to use Natural Language Processing - none of us worked on a NLP app prior to this endeavor
+How to use Natural Language Processing - we are all fairly new to using NLP extensively prior to this endeavor

 What's next for Integra